Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 Anyone wanting to improve green event measures for future events in Hof needs comparable key figures.
 Important: few but stable metrics that can be collected every time.

-• Arrival mix (modal split): Share of public transport/bike/walk/car (e.g., via short survey or ticket data, if available).
+• Arrival mix (modal split): Share of public transport/bike/walking/car (e.g., via short survey or ticket data, if available).

 • Reusables: Return rate and loss rate.

-• Waste: Waste amount per guest and separation rate (if disposal data is available).
+• Waste: Waste per guest and separation rate (if disposal data is available).

-• Energy: Consumption per event hour or per guest (with measurable infrastructure).
+• Energy: Consumption per event hour or per guest (if measurable infrastructure).

 • Catering: Share of plant-based dishes and regional/seasonal components (according to own menu logic).